 #29 Best Off-the-Beaten Path Excursion: Dinosaur National Monument, Vernal

-Do you want to do something that is a little off the beaten path?
-If you are tired of resort lifestyles and luxury hotels, then consider heading to the Dinosaur National Monument near the little town of Vernal.
+Do you want to do something a little off the beaten path?
+If you are tired of resort lifestyles and luxury hotels, consider heading to the Dinosaur National Monument near the little town of Vernal.

 Want to take it up a notch?

-Bring your tent and camp at one of the six front-country campgrounds right near the bones of some of the most prominent ancient animals to ever walk this Earth!
+Bring your tent and camp at one of the six front-country campgrounds near the bones of some of the most prominent ancient animals ever to walk this Earth!

 #30 Best Weekend Getaway Close to Brigham Young University: Provo